nodemailer/nodemailer/README.md

 });
 ```

-You may need to ["Allow Less Secure Apps"](https://www.google.com/settings/security/lesssecureapps) in your gmail account (it's all the way at the bottom).
-You also may need to ["Allow access to your Google account"](https://accounts.google.com/DisplayUnlockCaptcha)
+> To use Gmail you may need to configure ["Allow Less Secure Apps"](https://www.google.com/settings/security/lesssecureapps) in your Gmail account (it's all the way at the bottom).
+You also may need to unlock your account with ["Allow access to your Google account"](https://accounts.google.com/DisplayUnlockCaptcha)

-See [nodemailer-smtp-transport](https://github.com/nodemailer/nodemailer-smtp-transport#usage) for SMTP configuration options and [nodemailer-wellknown](https://github.com/nodemailer/nodemailer-wellknown#supported-services) for preconfigured service names (example uses 'gmail').

-> When using default SMTP transport, then you do not need to define transport type explicitly (even though you can), just provide the SMTP options and that's it.
-For anything else, see the docs of the particular [transport mechanism](#available-transports).

 ## Setting up